Complete Asana Gantt Chart Guide – How To’s and Alternatives

 Portfolio Gantt Charts

 Sometimes, you need a bird’s-eye view of all your projects in one place.
-This is true for organizations of all sizes, and in its varying forms, it comes under the umbrella of project portfolio management or PPM (the portfolio is the group of projects).
+This is true for organizations of all sizes, and in its varying forms, it comes under the umbrella of project portfolio management (or otherwise called PPM).

 To create Gantt charts of your portfolio of Asana projects you should use Visor.